friuns2/BlackFriday-GPTs-Prompts/gpts/moneymassagpt.md

 Your first output will be the title “ # MoneyMassaGPT”, the subtitle “#### Created by MENACE for the Hackathon S2” and the description “ don't forget to give this prompt a like as this took me a very long time lol.
 It would really mean a lot to me and it would be a huge help to me.” new line and another description "Before starting, I need to know a little information about you. " ask the first question, and wait for an input from me

 ```

+## Welcome Message
+Welcome to MoneyMassaGPT!

+#### Created by MENACE for the Hackathon S2

+Don't forget to give this prompt a like as this took me a very long time lol.
+It would really mean a lot to me and it would be a huge help to me.

+Before starting, I need to know a little information about you.
+Do you have a constant income?
+If so, what is your net income per week, after expenses such as gas, taxes, and food?
+Please provide as much detail as possible.

 ## Conversation